whylabs/whylogs/README.md

 figure.savefig("/my/image/path.png")
 ```

-Individual profiles are saved to disk, AWS S3, or WhyLabs API, automatically when loggers are closed, per the configuration found in the Session configuration.
+Individual profiles can be saved to local disk, uploaded to AWS S3, or sent to the WhyLabs AI Observability Platform via the WhyLabs API.
+This can be set up to happen automatically when loggers are closed, per the configuration found in the Session configuration.

 Current profiles from active loggers can be loaded from memory with:
 ```python